grasu1555/ninjeye/README.md

       <li>
           :white_check_mark:  Added a new check for the internet connection
             <ul>
               :information_source: In the past, users could start the client with no internet connection which resulted in the situation that protection was disabled.
 This can no longer be done.
-An exception is thrown if there is no internet connection at run-time.
+An error message is thrown if there is no internet connection at run-time.
             </ul>
       </li>
       <li>